 As a general rule, there will be no supervisors until the first bus arrives, which is about 5 minutes before school starts.
 Supervision ends after the last bus departs, which is about 5 to 10 minutes after school ends.
 The only exception is if the school or staff member hosts an activity before or after school hours, or asks your child to come early or stay late.
 Then that staff member is responsible for supervising your child.
 Have children arrive 5 minutes before school starts and leave immediately after it ends.
 For their safety, students are not to use the playground before or after school due to the lack of supervision.

 Home and Hospital Instruction

-Families may request home or hospital instruction when a doctor anticipates that a student will be unable to attend school, either virtually or in-person, for two or more consecutive weeks or be absent on an ongoing intermittent basis due to a medical condition.
+Families may request home or hospital instruction when a doctor anticipates that a student will be unable to attend school for two or more consecutive weeks or be absent on an ongoing intermittent basis due to a medical condition.
 Homebound services may be provided virtually for the safety of the staff, student and family.
 Call your principal for information.